etcyl/files2pdf/README.md

     **Text Files:** .txt

 The application merges these files into a single PDF, maintaining the order of upload.
+The final merged PDF is saved to the uploads/ directory within the project folder, and the filename is merged_output.pdf.

 # Error Handling
     The application handles text files with various encodings, such as UTF-8 and ISO-8859-1, to prevent decoding errors.